ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx/_index.md

 ---
-title: Build an RTOS in 4 easy steps
+title: Build an RTX5 RTOS application

 minutes_to_complete: 30